streamlit/docs/content/develop/tutorials/elements/dataframes/how-to-get-row-selections.md

 ---
-title: How do I get dataframe row-selections from a user?
+title: Get dataframe row-selections from users (streamlit<1.35.0)
-slug: /knowledge-base/using-streamlit/how-to-get-row-selections
+slug: /develop/tutorials/elements/dataframe-row-selections-old
 ---

-# How do I get dataframe row-selections from a user?
+# Get dataframe row-selections from users (`streamlit<1.35.0`)

 At the moment, [`st.dataframe`](/api-reference/data/st.dataframe) and [`st.data_editor`](/develop/api-reference/data/st.data_editor) do not natively support passing user-selected rows to the Python backend.
 We are working to support this in the future.
 For now, if you need to get row-selections from a user, you can accomplish this by adding an extra [Checkbox column](/develop/api-reference/data/st.column_config/st.column_config.checkboxcolumn)) to your dataframe and using `st.data_editor`.
 You can use this extra column to collect a user's selection(s).